Megamind: Plot

-Supervillain Megamind and his arch-nemesis, the superhero Metro Man, are both aliens who were sent to Earth as infants before their planets were sucked into a black hole.
-Though both land in Metro City at the same time, Metro Man is raised in a mansion, while Megamind is raised in a prison.
-He goes to the same school as Metro Man, who is well-liked by his classmates.
-Megamind is bullied by everyone until he concludes his purpose is to be a supervillain, setting off a rivalry between him and Metro Man.
-As an adult, Megamind, aided by his fish-like companion Minion, frequently and unsuccessfully battles Metro Man for control of the city.
+Supervillain Megamind and his polar opposite, the superhero Metro Man, are aliens of different species who were both independently sent to Earth as infants before a black hole destroyed their planets.
+Though both land in Metro City simultaneously, Metro Man is raised in a rich mansion and Megamind in a prison.
+At the school they attend, Metro Man is well-liked by his classmates, while Megamind is relentlessly bullied until he reaches his breaking point, setting off a rivalry between him and Metro Man.

-At the grand opening of the new Metro Man Museum, Megamind escapes prison, kidnaps reporter Roxanne Ritchi, and lures Metro Man to an abandoned observatory to rescue her.
-Once there, Metro Man collapses, claiming the copper-lined observatory roof weakens his powers; Megamind then blasts Metro Man with a sun-powered death ray, apparently killing him.
-Overjoyed that he has finally won, Megamind takes over the city and goes on a crime spree.
-However, he eventually becomes depressed and purposeless with no hero to fight.
+Over the years, Megamind and his fish-like assistant and best friend Minion frequently and unsuccessfully battle Metro Man for control of the city.
+On the day of the new Metro Man Museum's grand opening, Megamind escapes prison, kidnaps news reporter Roxanne Ritchi, and lures Metro Man to an abandoned observatory to rescue her.
+Megamind blasts him with a sun-powered death ray; Metro Man is unable to escape, stating the copper-lined observatory roof weakens his powers.
+Overjoyed, Megamind takes over the city and executes a crime spree, but eventually becomes depressed and purposeless without Metro Man to oppose him.

-Megamind decides to blow up the Metro Man museum to forget the hero, but sees Roxanne there and dehydrates the museum's curator, Bernard, into a small cube.
+Megamind decides to blow up the Metro Man Museum to forget the hero, but sees Roxanne is also there; as he runs, he dehydrates the museum's curator, Bernard, turning him into a small cube.
 Disguised as Bernard using hologram technology, Megamind talks to Roxanne, whose remarks inspire him to use Metro Man's DNA to create a new superhero to fight.
-Megamind perfects the formula, but accidentally injects it into Hal Stewart, Roxanne's dimwitted cameraman who is infatuated with her.
+Megamind perfects the formula, but during a fight between him and Roxanne in his lair, he accidentally injects it into Hal Stewart, Roxanne's cameraman who is infatuated with her.

-Disguising himself via hologram as Hal's "Space Dad", Megamind offers to train Hal to become a superhero.
-Hal, seeing this as a chance to get with Roxanne, accepts and takes on the name "Titan", though he misspells it as "Tighten".
-Megamind begins to date Roxanne in the guise of Bernard, and he and Minion have a falling out over Megamind's apparent lack of interest in committing further crimes.
-Roxanne rejects Tighten when he comes to court her, and Tighten later witnesses her on a date with "Bernard".
-After a heartbroken Tighten leaves, Megamind's "Bernard" disguise fails, and Roxanne rejects him as well.
+Disguising himself via hologram as Hal's "Space Dad", Megamind trains Hal to become a superhero.
+Hal, seeing this as a chance to win Roxanne's heart, accepts and takes on the name "Titan", which he misspells as "Tighten".
+Megamind begins to date Roxanne while disguised as Bernard, and he and Minion have a falling out over Megamind's apparent lack of interest in committing further crimes.
+Roxanne rejects Tighten when he comes to court her, and Tighten later witnesses her on a date with Megamind disguised as Bernard.
+After a heartbroken Tighten leaves, Megamind's disguise fails, and Roxanne rejects him as well.